abhishek-archlinux/AnimeWatch/README.md

 3. In LXDE, XFCE or Cinnamon ,any new entry of launcher in '~/.local/share/applications/' is instantly shown in Start Menu (In the case of this player, entry will be shown either in Multimedia or Sound & Video).
 In Ubuntu Unity you will have to either logout and login again or reboot to see the entry in Unity dash Menu.

+4. If addons are not working or fanart/poster are not fetched properly, then try clearing the cache directory '/tmp/AnimeWatch/'

-4. If Addons are not working after some time then clear contents of the local directory '~/.config/AnimeWatch/src/Plugins'.
-Then download or clone the github AnimeWatch directory, and copy contents of github 'AnimeWatch/Plugins' directory into local directory '~/.config/AnimeWatch/src/Plugins'.
+5. If Addons are not working after some time then clear contents of the local directory '~/.config/AnimeWatch/src/Plugins'.
+Then download or clone the github AnimeWatch directory, then go to github 'AnimeWatch/Plugins' directory, you will find 'installPlugins.py' file there, open terminal in the directory, run the command 'python installPlugins.py' or 'python3 installPlugins.py' .
+It will update the addons.

-5. If you've already installed the Application using .deb or .pkg.tar.xz package, then for every upgrade or re-install, it is better to remove local 'Plugins' directory from the config directory having path '~/.config/AnimeWatch/src/Plugins' manually, before relaunch of the application, if you want latest updated addons.
+6. If you've already installed the Application using .deb or .pkg.tar.xz package, then for every upgrade or re-install, it is better to remove local 'Plugins' directory from the config directory having path '~/.config/AnimeWatch/src/Plugins' manually, before relaunch of the application, if you want latest updated addons.

 #Brief Documentation: